aseekatz/AnaerobeWorkshop/README.md

 > What is the difference between the phylotype file in the first exercise and the .shared file above?
 > What does the 'taxonomy' file tell us?

-We have combined some of these pieces of information for you below.
+We have combined some of these pieces of information for you below (the full code can be viewed in the file alpha_diversity.R).
 Take a look at the combined data file below, and let's look at our first alpha diversity measure, the inverse Simpson index:

 ```
 sums<-read.table(file="anaerobe_summary.txt", header=TRUE)